Hilltop Youth: Government response

 In August 2024, The Israeli Security Agency's head Ronen Bar wrote: "The 'hilltop youth' trend has long become a bed of violent activity against Palestinians … it's the use of violence to create intimidation", to "fear monger, meaning terrorism."
 Such acts were now "broad, open activity", wrote Bar, now "using weapons of war.
 Sometimes using weapons that were distributed by the state lawfully … attacking the security forces … receiving legitimacy from certain officials in the establishment".
 As a result, the hilltop youth experienced "loss of fear of administrative detention due to the conditions they get in prison and the money given to them upon their release by MKs, together with legitimization and praise".

-In 1 July 2025, following Hilltop Youth violence against IDF soldiers, Israel Defense Minister Israel Katz declared that violence by Israeli citizens against the IDF or state property is a "red line".
+On 1 July 2025, following Hilltop Youth violence against IDF soldiers, Israel Defense Minister Israel Katz declared that violence by Israeli citizens against the IDF or state property is a "red line".

 Notable members

 Meir Ettinger

 Meir Ettinger (born 4 October 1991), the grandson of Meir Kahane, previously resided at Ramat Migron outpost, and later the Givat Ronen outpost near Har Brakha, was subsequently deported, by administrative order, from the West Bank and Jerusalem, taking up residence with his family in Safed.
 He has attracted many followers and in addition to public speaking, he has published a blog at the pro-Hilltop Youth website "The Jewish Voice" (Hebrew: הקול היהודי).
 He was arrested for the "spy affair", when settler youths were accused of maintaining an "operation room" to monitor IDF movements and warn outpost settlers of impending evacuations.
 After violating his house arrest terms, he was held in jail until the end of his trial, in which he was convicted following a plea-bargain for conspiring to gather military intelligence and sentenced to time served, approximately 6 months.
 In August 2015, following the arson at the Church of the Multiplication in June and the Duma arson attack, he was placed under administrative arrest for 6 months, which was extended by an additional 4 months.
 During his incarceration, he staged a hunger strike.
 In June 2016, following his release, he returned to reside in Safed, and is barred by administrative order from entering the West Bank, Jerusalem, and Yad Binyamin.
 In addition, he is forbidden, by administrative order, from contacting 92 people.